 Evelyn H. Lauder Breast Center Boutique

 Our boutique is located on the 2nd floor of the Evelyn H. Lauder Breast Center and is open Monday through Friday from 9:00 am to 5:00 pm.
 The boutique offers a large selection of head wear and head coverings, prosthetics and bathing suits.

 Integrative Medicine Service offers patients many services to complement traditional medical care, including music therapy, mind/body therapies, dance and movement therapy, yoga, and touch therapy.

 Look Good Feel Better Program

 Learn beauty techniques to help you feel better about your appearance.
 This program is for both women and men.
 There are many tips on the program website, www.lookgoodfeelbetter.org.
 To register for a workshop at MSK, call 212-639-LOOK.
 To find out if a group program is available in your area, check www.lookgoodfeelbetter.org, or call 800-395-LOOK.

-Call with any questions about preauthorization from your insurance company.
+Call Patient Billing with any questions regarding preauthorization with our insurance company.
 This is also called preapproval.
-Patient Financial Services can also help you with billing and other insurance questions.

 Patient Representative Office